-Outlook for 2020
+Outlook for 2021

-For 2020, the Company has reviewed its operations and has determined that it is taking additional steps to focus on the following key areas (i) profitability, operating cash flows and actions oriented to maintaining sufficient liquidity, (ii) continuing to emphasize owner-direct construction and service work and (iii) targeting projects in its Construction segment and pursuing processes that avoid or reduce exposure to jobs that create potential financial challenges for the Company.
+For 2021, the Company has reviewed its operations and has determined that it is continuing to take steps to focus on the following key areas (i) increasing profitability, operating cash flows and actions oriented to maintaining sufficient liquidity, (ii) continuing to emphasize owner-direct construction and service work and (iii) targeting projects in its Construction segment and pursuing processes that avoid or reduce exposure to jobs that create potential financial challenges for the Company.

 In focusing on profitability and cash flows, among other things, the Company will continue to aggressively pursue claims that it has asserted against project contractors, owners, engineers, consultants, subcontractors or others involved in projects where the Company has incurred additional costs exceeding the contract price or for amounts not included in the original contract price.
 Management believes that the resolution of such currently existing and possible future claims will be a significant part of the Company's success related to profitability, liquidity and financial performance.
-Additionally, given that both the 2019 Refinancing Agreement (as defined below) and the 2019 ABL Credit Agreement (as defined below) have minimum liquidity covenant requirements of at least \$10.0 million on a per monthly basis (as more fully described in "Liquidity and Capital Resources" below) and that those covenants can (and have) created challenges for the Company to utilize the revolving facility under the 2019 ABL Credit Agreement (unless such covenants can be met while still incurring borrowings), management also believes that this focus on claims recovery and on management's ability to manage operating cash flows and liquidity will be significant to the Company's overall short-term success.
-However, as a specialty contractor providing HVAC, plumbing, electrical and building controls design, engineering, installation and maintenance services in commercial, institutional and light industrial markets, our operating cash flows are subject to variability, including variability associated with winning, performing and closing work and projects.
+Additionally, the 2019 Refinancing Agreement (as defined below) and the 2019 ABL Credit Agreement (as defined below) were both refinanced in February 2021 (as more fully described in Note 20 - Subsequent Events in the notes to consolidated financial statements).
+Management believes that this refinancing, along with the continue to be significant to the Company's overall short and long-term success.
+However, as a specialty contractor providing HVAC, plumbing, electrical and building controls design, engineering, installation and maintenance services in commercial, institutional and light industrial markets, our operating cash flows are subject to variability associated with winning, performing and closing work and projects.
 Additionally, our operating cash flows are impacted by the timing related to the resolution of the uncertainties inherent in the complex nature of the work that we perform, including claims and back charge settlements.
 Although we believe that we have adequate plans related to providing sufficient operating working capital and liquidity in the short-term, the complex nature of the work we perform, including related to claims and back charge settlements could prove those plans to be incorrect.
 If those plans prove to be incorrect, our financial position, results of operations, cash flows and liquidity could be materially and adversely impacted.

 As it relates to focusing on owner-direct work and our focus on job selection and processes, we believe that it is appropriate in the current contracting environment to reduce risk and exposure to large, complex, non-owner direct projects where the trend has been for such jobs to provide risks that are difficult to mitigate.
-Currently, management believes the historical industry pricing and associated risks for this type of work does not align with the Company's stakeholders' expectations and therefore the Company is taking steps to actively reduce these risks as it looks at future job selection and as it completes current jobs.
+Currently, management believes the historical industry pricing and associated risks for this type of work does not align with the Company's stakeholders' expectations and therefore the Company is continuing to take steps to actively reduce these risks as it looks at future job selection and as it completes current jobs.